Guru Tegh Bahadur Nagar, Delhi: History

 Coronation Memorial at Coronation Park: a commemorative obelisk erected at the exact spot where King George V and Queen Mary sat for the 1911 Durbar, and declared the transfer of capital of the British Raj from Calcutta to Delhi.

-During the British Raj, it acquired importance owing to its proximity to the Coronation Park where all the three renditions of the Delhi Durbar took place.
-Coronation Memorial comprises vast swathes of land with an obelisk erected at the very spot where the three successive grand Durbars (1877, 1903, and 1911 respectively) unfolded.
+During the British Raj, the area acquired importance owing to its proximity to the Coronation Park where all three Delhi Durbars or ceremonies for imperial coronations took place in 1877, 1903, and 1911.
+Coronation Memorial comprises vast swathes of land with an obelisk erected at the very spot where the three successive grand Durbars unfolded.
 The most seminal event took place on 12 December 1911, when George V, the then Emperor of India along with Queen Mary, at the sidelines of the Delhi Durbar, proclaimed that the capital of the Raj was to be shifted from Calcutta to Delhi.
 Thereafter, on 15 December 1911, they laid the foundation stone for the Viceroy's residence (which was designated the official residence of the President of India after India became independent) and New Delhi at this site, which was eventually shifted to its present location on Raisina Hill, further down south.
 The newly-appointed emperors of the British Raj were stationed at Kingsway Camp during the Durbars.
 Since the emperors/empresses had to pass through this route, it was named Kingsway Camp.

 In the 1910s, the government established a steam-generation power plant here, known as the Central Power House.
 Around 1931, when the capital of India shifted to New Delhi, the plant was relocated to Raj Ghat.

 The Harijan Sevak Sangh for Dalits was founded here by Mahatma Gandhi on September 24, 1932.
 Later, the Valmiki Bhawan within the campus served as Gandhi’s one-room ashram.
 Today, the 20-acre (81,000 m²) campus houses the Gandhi Ashram, Harijan Basti, Lala Hans Raj Gupta Industrial Training Institute, and a residential school for boys and girls.